wavefrontHQ/docs/pages/doc/50_release_notes.md

 When you install Telegraf on an EC2 instance, the Wavefront Proxy supports tagging metrics with EC2 tags, AWS region, the VPC ID, and Image ID of the instance.

-For more information on Telegraf, see [Collectd vs. Telegraf: Comparing Metric Collection Agents](http://www.wavefront.com/collectd-vs-telegraf-comparing-metric-collection-agents).
+For more information on Telegraf, see [collectd vs. Telegraf: Comparing Metric Collection Agents](http://www.wavefront.com/collectd-vs-telegraf-comparing-metric-collection-agents).

 ## New Integrations